 Viewing dance presentations is a matter of being actively engaged in watching the dance and, later, of responding to what was seen.
-Teachers should use a process such as "Responding to Dance Presentations", included in this curriculum guide, to take the students from their initial reactions to the point where they can make an informed judgement about a dance presentation.
+Teachers should use a process such as "Responding to Dance Presentations" to take the students from their initial reactions to the point where they can make an informed judgement about a dance presentation.
 In this way students make sense of their viewing experiences and gain deeper understanding of dance presentations.